backlundtransform/CSharpNumerics/README.md

    `var v=Vector.FromSphericalCoordinates(radius, inclination, azimuth)`

-or covert to sperical form cartesian
+or covert to sperical from cartesian

    `v.ToSphericalCoordinates()`